velrite/gitops-argocd-platform/README.md

 ## Technical Decisions

 **Why ArgoCD over Flux**
-ArgoCD provides a richer application model with ApplicationSets for multi-environment management and immediate visibility into drift state across all applications simultaneously.
+ArgoCD provides ApplicationSets for multi-environment management, AppProjects for RBAC boundaries, and immediate visibility into drift state across all applications simultaneously.

+**Why Kustomize over Helm**
+Kustomize overlays allow one base manifest to be patched differently per environment without templating complexity.
+Staging and production diverge only where they need to.

 **Why Argo Rollouts over native Deployments**
 Native Kubernetes Deployments have no concept of metric-driven